 Stress Relieving and Annealing

-PGI can provide you with stress relieving and annealing for steel burnouts, castings and fabrications to remove the inherent stress properties.
-Stress relieving and annealing also improves the part’s machinability and promotes higher flatness standards.
+PGI can provide you with stress relieving and annealing for steel burnouts, castings, and fabrications to remove the inherent stress properties.
+Stress relieving and annealing also improve the part’s machinability and promote tighter flatness standards.

 Stress Relieving is a heat treating process that consists of heating the steel to a temperature below the critical range to relieve the residual stresses resulting from hot rolling, welding, shearing, or gas cutting.
-Stress relieving does not change the material properties as does annealing and normalizing.
+Unlike normalizing or annealing, stress relieving does not change the metal’s chemical / mechanical properties.

-Sub-critical annealing is a relatively low temperature heat treating process used to reduce hardness and increase ductility.
-The sub-critical annealing process improves machinability and reduces stress, to decrease the likelihood of cracking during cold working operations.
+Sub-Critical Annealing is a relatively low temperature heat treating process used to reduce hardness and increase ductility.
+This process improves machinability and reduces stress, to decrease the likelihood of cracking during cold working operations.